Buy one get one free Bee Venom Mack sachets availabe for a limited time! Free sachet will be added to your order upon dispatch.

 Warning: Not suitable for anyone with bee-related allergies.

-Living Nature’s new Bee Venom Mask is an extension to their range, pH balanced and free from mineral oils, PEGS and synthetic fragrances and preservatives.
+Living Nature’s Bee Venom Mask is an extension to their range, pH balanced and free from mineral oils, PEGS and synthetic fragrances and preservatives.
 All Living Nature products, ingredients and manufacturing processes adhere to strict regulatory standards.
 We can assure our customers of high quality formulations.

 - Remove any make up, cleanse your face and pat dry.